- One-on-one therapy

 The Bellwood Mood and Anxiety Program (MAP) is based on a biopsychosocial perspective on mental health.
 This means we believe that the most effective treatments for mental health disorders include a combination of biological, psychological, and social components, including the following:

 Medical (including medication prescription and management, and 24/7 nursing care), physical activity, nutrition

 Interpersonal communication, relationship skills, lifestyle choices, family programs

 In order to provide this comprehensive set of services, the MAP team is multidisciplinary, with a wide range of expertise.
 All members of the MAP team have extensive experience working with challenging and complex cases of mood and anxiety disorders.
 All clinical staff have master’s or doctorate degrees, and are registered psychotherapists or health professionals.
 Clinical staff includes registered psychotherapists, a psychologist, an occupational therapist, social workers, and psychiatric nurses.
 The MAP team also includes medical doctors, a psychiatrist, recreational therapists, dieticians, physical health specialists, and yoga instructors.

 Evidence-Based Therapy for Mood and Anxiety Disorders

 Evidence-based therapy is the cornerstone of the Mood and Anxiety Program (MAP) treatment paradigm.
 Patients participate in weekly one-on-one psychotherapy sessions, in addition to daily group therapy that is individualized for each patient’s unique needs.
-MAP patients will also meet with a psychiatrist for consultation.
+MAP patients may also meet with a psychiatrist for consultation, as needed.